Nature Summer Camp 2023

 - The child will be given a place to rest.

-- The parents will be provided a Heads Up – Concussion Fact Sheet for Parents, and will require a note from a healthcare professional to ensure that a camper can return to camp, if any symptoms of a concussion were observed.
+- The parent/guardian will be provided a Heads Up – Concussion Fact Sheet for Parents, and will require a note from a healthcare professional to ensure that a camper can return to camp, if any symptoms of a concussion were observed.

 Life Threatening Allergy Guidelines